-It may be best to mix half of your corn flour with half of all purpose flour to make your batter.
+It may be best to mix half of your corn flour with half of your all-purpose flour to make your batter.
 This mixture is perfect for deep frying as it will leave the exterior crunchy.
 Using corn flour when frying will help add a golden brown color to the food.

 Finding The Perfect Substitute For Corn Flour Can Be Tricky!

-If you would like to make your recipe gluten free then cornstarch may be the best substitute for corn flour.
-If you do not mind including gluten in your recipe and want to make sure that the thickness of your flour matches corn flour as close as possible, then all purpose flour will be the best bet.
+If you would like to make your recipe gluten-free then cornstarch may be the best substitute for corn flour.
+If you do not mind including gluten in your recipe and want to make sure that the thickness of your flour matches corn flour as closely as possible, then all-purpose flour will be the best bet.
 Plain flour can also be a great substitute for corn flour if you want to fry your dish; plain flour can provide a nice golden but thicker layer to the food.

 What do you use to substitute corn flour?
 What do you consider to be the best corn flour substitute?